 Frequently Asked Questions for Schools

-It depends on the type and severity of your child's symptoms, and how those symptoms respond to doing the cognitive (thinking) activities of school.
+It depends on the type and severity of the child's symptoms, and how those symptoms respond to doing the cognitive (thinking) activities of school.
 If at all possible, it may be best to stay out of school the first few days after a concussion to determine what kinds of activities the child can handle.
 Many children miss a few days, then return to school for a partial day, and gradually increase to a full day as their symptoms can tolerate.
-The simple rule is that if the mental activity worsens the child's symptoms, the activity should be avoided or reduced.
+The simple rule is that if the mental activity worsens the child's symptoms greatly, the activity should be avoided or reduced.

 Resources for Schools